 One of the more challenging situations when an elderly parent is declining is having to take over their finances.
 Sometimes it may happen gradually such as when a loved one has dementia, or it can happen suddenly if a loved one suffers a stroke or other sudden illness.
 Regardless of how it happens, becoming a financial caregiver is a huge responsibility that is not to be taken lightly.
 The law requires that a financial caregiver (legally called a fiduciary) act in the loved one’s best interest.
 This often will involve much more than just paying someone’s bills.
 A financial caregiver may have to sell a loved one’s home or other property, buy a new home (and make it handicap accessible), remodel a child caregiver’s home, and manage investments.
 Whether acting as a financial caregiver under a durable power of attorney or a conservatorship, here are some important suggestions:

-- Understand your role.
-The duties and responsibilities under a conservatorship and a durable power of attorney are not necessarily the same.
+1. Understand your role.
+The duties and responsibilities under conservatorship and a durable power of attorney are not necessarily the same.
 It is critical that a fiduciary thoroughly understand their obligations and how to fulfill them.

-- Don’t co-mingle.
-Your finances must always be kept separate from your loved ones.
+3. Don’t co-mingle.
+Your finances must always be kept separate from your loved one’s finances.
 You are asking for trouble whenever your loved one’s income or assets are co-mingled with your own.

-- Take better care.
-You may need to manage your loved one’s finances better than you manage your own.
-In general, if you do a poor job of managing your own finances, you are probably not the best person to handle someone else’s.
+4. Take better care.
+You may need to manage your loved one’s finances much better than you manage your own.
+In general, if you do a poor job of managing your own finances, you are probably not the best person to manage someone else’s.
 The responsibilities and the potential risks of being a financial caregiver are simply too great to be entrusted to a financial derelict.